elBukkit/MagicPlugin/Magic/MIGRATION.md

  - The `allow_passthrough` parameter of the Teleport action is now false by default.
 You may need to tweak any custom spell configs using that action accordingly.

+ - Wands with interval casts are no longer cost-free, set cast_interval_cost_free: true to put this back.

 # 7.9.7

  - Engineering magic has been moved out of the survival configs and into a separate example.